Enjoy making your own Facial Skin Toner

 6 tbsp. rose water

-For mature, sensitive or environmentally damaged complexions, blend patchouli essential oil oil in lemon-balm glycerite.
+For mature, sensitive or environmentally damaged complexions, blend patchouli essential oil in lemon-balm glycerite.
 Top it off with rose water and pour it into a 4-oz. dark glass bottle.
 Shake before using.
 This blend is ideal for chapped skin.

 For Skin with Large Pores